- Roku devices use the HDCP standard for copyright purposes.

 New equipment like HDTVs and HDMI or DVI cables are usually HDCP compliant.
 Older TVs, VGA cables, or DVI or HDMI cables might not support HDCP.
 Contact the manufacturer for more details.

 - How do I turn off HDCP on Roku?

 HDCP is a content protection standard use by Roku devices.
-But if an error occurs, you can have a look at our HDCP Error Detected on Roku guide.
+If an error occurs, you can have a look at our HDCP Error Detected on Roku guide.